High-order expansion around BCS theory: Abstract

 \section{Abstract}

-We demonstrate that summation of connected diagrams to high order on top of the BCS hamiltonian is a viable generic unbiased approach for strongly correlated fermions in superconducting or superfluid phases.
+We demonstrate that summation of connected diagrams to high order starting from a BCS hamiltonian is a viable generic unbiased approach for strongly correlated fermions in superconducting or superfluid phases.
 For the 3D attractive Hubbard model in a strongly correlated regime, we observe convergence of the diagrammatic series, evaluated up to 12~loops thanks to the connected determinant diagrammatic Monte~Carlo algorithm.
 Our study includes the polarized regime, where conventional quantum Monte Carlo methods suffer from the fermion sign problem.
-Upon increasing the Zeeman field, we observe the first-order superconducting-to-normal phase transition at low temperature, and a significant polarization of the superconducting phase at higher temperature.
+Upon increasing the Zeeman field, we observe the first-order superconducting-to-normal phase transition at low temperature, {\bl and a thermally activated polarization of the superconducting phase well described by quasiparticle theory.}

 After the discovery of superconductivity 110~years ago~\cite{K_Onnes}, it took nearly half a century before Bardeen, Cooper and Schrieffer provided a microscopic explanation based on an ansatz for the many-body ground-state wavefunction -- a coherent state of pairs, breaking the $U(1)$ symmetry corresponding to particle number conservation~\cite{BCS_both}.
 Variational minimization over this ansatz leads to the well-known BCS mean-field theory which captures not only the ``BCS regime'' where the attractive interaction is weak, but also the ``BEC regime'' where the attractive interaction is strong, suggesting a smooth crossover from a fermionic superfluid with large Cooper pairs to a Bose-Einstein condensate of small composite bosons~\cite{Eagles,Leggett_both}.
 This BCS-BEC crossover scenario, confirmed experimentally in ultracold atomic gases~\cite{RevueTrentoFermions,RevueBlochDalibard, *BlochDalibardNascimbene,ZwergerBook}, is relevant to neutron matter~\cite{GandolfiRevueNeutrons,StrinatiUrbanReview} and to various solid-state materials~\cite{RevueAttractiveHubb,NSR} where $s$-wave pairing arises between opposite-spin electrons \cite{Capone_C60_RMP, *FeSe_BEC-BCS, *FeSeTe_Tuning_Crossover, *HerreroMirror, *Yoshihiro_Crossover} or between an electron and a hole \cite{KeldyshKozlovExcitonBEC, *CombescotRevueExcitonBEC, *Fauque_graphite_BEC}.
 The problem becomes even more interesting in presence of a Zeeman field $h$, {\it i.e.}, a chemical potential offset between $\up$ and~$\down$~fermions, which favors a difference between $\up$ and $\down$ densities, and tends to destabilize the fully paired superconducting state.